frequency-chain/docs/pages/glossary.md

 ## Delegation Model

 The mechanism whereby end users can grant permission to perform tasks that require significant blockchain knowledge or token ownership to Providers, reducing friction and enabling Message Batching to improve scalability.
+See [Delegation Model](./Delegation/index.md).

 ## Delegator